This set of Bioinformatics Multiple Choice Questions & Answers (MCQs) focuses on “Dynamic Programming Algorithm for Sequence Alignment”.

 d) enhances the area of the sequences

-Explanation: In alignment process, gaps are added to the alignment in a manner that increases the matching of identical or similar amino acids at subsequent portions in the alignment.
+Explanation: In the alignment process, gaps are added to the alignment in a manner that increases the matching of identical or similar amino acids at subsequent portions in the alignment.
 Ideally, when two similar protein sequences are aligned, the alignment should have long regions of identical or related amino acid pairs and very few gaps.
 As the sequences become more distant, more mismatched amino acid pairs and gaps should appear.

 6. Which of the following is not a description of dynamic programming algorithm?